 Synthesizers are The Electricity Club’s first love and their impact on modern popular music cannot be underestimated.

-But this was only made possible once the synthesizer became affordable and inspired an artistic revolution.
-From the moment these futuristic contraptions were spotted on ‘Top Of The Pops’ or ‘Old Grey Whistle Test’, regardless of whether they were used on the actual song or not, they sparked fascination and passion from interested observers in the same way that Stingray, Thunderbird 2, the Spectrum Pursuit Vehicle, Shado 2 or the Eagle Transporter from the Gerry Anderson TV shows did.
+However, this was only made possible once the synthesizer became affordable and inspired an artistic revolution.
+From the moment these futuristic contraptions were spotted on ‘Top Of The Pops’ or ‘Old Grey Whistle Test’, regardless of whether they were used on the actual song, they sparked fascination and passion from interested observers in the same way that Stingray, Thunderbird 2, Shado 2, the Spectrum Pursuit Vehicle or Eagle Transporter from the Gerry Anderson TV shows did.

-Inspired by Martyn Ware’s talk ‘A Journey In 20 Synths’, here are the 25 synthesizers that TEC has the most affection for.
-They are not all necessarily the most technically accomplished, or even the most interesting sounding of machines, but they each have their place in electronic music history.
+Inspired by Martyn Ware’s talk ‘A Journey In 20 Synths’, here are the 25 synthesizers that The Electricity Club has the most affection for.
+They are not necessarily the most technically accomplished, or even the most interesting sounding of machines, but each have their place in electronic music history.
 This list is purely for fun and not a product endorsement, presented chronologically by year of production origin and then alphabetically.

 Note that the majority of these machines were developed between 1969-79… this alone should dispel the public and press notion, once and for all, that if a song features a synthesizer, then it must be “80s”… now here’s the proof!